-By far, the most common type of fee that is charged by divorce attorneys in Orlando Florida is the nonrefundable fee.
-This is because nonrefundable fees require less bookkeeping and are guaranteed profits for the attorney.
+By far, the most common type of fee that is charged by divorce attorneys in Orlando is the non-refundable fee.
+This is because non-refundable fees require less bookkeeping and are guaranteed profits for the attorney.

 At Sean Smallwood PA, we do not charge our clients nonrefundable fees unless this is something that the client specifically requests.
 Our preferred fee structure is a refundable fee structure where the client commits to maintain a more reasonable balance in the law firm’s account at all times throughout the case.